Build your first embedded data product now. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 As it became clear in the introduction, ecommerce KPIs are useful to optimize your webshop, but which are the metrics you should be using?
 That depends on the specifics of your business of course, but here are a couple to get you started

 The bounce rate is a very important metric for any website; it means how many of the users on your site visit just one page and then leave.
 If you keep an eye on the bounce rate of the different pages on your e-commerce site you can use that information to keep users on your site for longer – which translates to more sales.
 However, analyzing bounce rate data and implementing effective strategies to improve it can be complex.
-Consider partnering with an e-commerce conversion rate optimization agency.
+Consider partnering with an e-commerce agency like Swish DM.

 The visitors of your site can come from many possible websites and portals, and understanding how they find you is important.
 A low share from search engines might mean your SEO isn’t up to snuff.
 A high share of a certain website might show you an audience you previously weren’t aware of.
 Information like this can massively help you optimise your webshop, and e-commerce dashboards can help you to understand it.
 It may be worth going after long-tail keywords instead of primary keywords.
 For example, going after "home phone service in Georgia" will be much easier to rank for in comparison to "home phone service.